kartheekgade/Bitcoin-mining-actors/README.md

 ***Implementation :***

-Initially the master and worker nodes are registered in the same network pool using shared secure cookie.

-After this the worker nodes who already know the master node and master process name, ping the master node to establish a connection for message passing.

-Once the connection is established, first the master process is started followed by the worker processes.
+The master and worker nodes are first configured in the same network pool using a shared secure cookie.
+The worker nodes then ping the master node to establish a connection for message passing since they already know the master node's name and that of the master process.
+The master process is initiated after the connection has been made, and then the worker processes.

- Then the master sends the coins to the next available workers that are to be mined and also mines some coins by itself.

   ***Assumptions***

-- All the nodes should be under the same network pool and should be aware of the unique cookie that is used for secure connection.
+* All the nodes should be under the same network pool and should be aware of the unique cookie that is used for secure connection.
-- The hash generated should have "K" leading zeros for a successful match.
+* The hash generated should have "K" leading zeros for a successful match.
-- As the number of actors grow, so does the number of possible combinations, resulting in the increased hash generation and a higher chance of finding the Bitcoins.
+* As the number of actors grow, so does the number of possible combinations, resulting in the increased hash generation and a higher chance of finding the Bitcoins.
+* The Masters runs for a given custom time limit of 60,000 ms

 ***Size of the work unit***